Why is Green Tea the most widely consumed beverage in the world, second only to water itself? And considered a superfood?

 4. Green tea has possible benefits for heart disease.

-Research shows that research indicating that drinking green tea lowers total cholesterol levels, as well as improving the ratio of good (HDL) cholesterol to bad (LDL) cholesterol.
+Research shows that research indicating that drinking this tea lowers total cholesterol levels, as well as improves the ratio of good (HDL) cholesterol to bad (LDL) cholesterol.

 One of the beneficial compounds in green tea is epigallocatechin gallate (EGCG).
-EGCG is a powerful anti-oxidant which inhibits the growth of cancer cells, and kills cancer cells without harming healthy tissue.
+EGCG is a powerful antioxidant that inhibits the growth of cancer cells and kills cancer cells without harming healthy tissue.

 It was cultured into the short bushes grown throughout the world now, by Chinese monks who had discovered its many benefits.

-The Taoists claimed green tea as an important ingredient of the elixir of immortality.
+The Taoists claimed this tea was an important ingredient of the elixir of immortality.

 The Buddhists used it extensively to prevent drowsiness during their long hours of meditation.